edgexfoundry/edgex-docs/docs_src/microservices/device/ONVIF/Walkthrough/deployment.md

    deviceName: Camera001
    deviceName: device-onvif-camera
    ```
-   >note: device with name `device-onvif-camera` is a stand-in device and can be ignored.
+!!!
+Note
-   >note: `jq -r` is used to reduce the size of the displayed response.
+      `jq -r` is used to reduce the size of the displayed response.
 The entire device with all information can be seen by removing `-r '"deviceName: " + '.devices[].name'', and replacing it with '.'`

 #### Update Device